macOS menu bar diagnostics for USB-C

 Every USB-C cable looks the same.
 They are not.

 Your drawer is full of identical-looking cables.
 Some charge at full speed, some crawl.
 Some carry video, some can barely handle a mouse.
 The connector tells you nothing.
+And the cable that worked last month might be the one that has started misbehaving today.

 USB 2.0